How to Hire Remote Workers as Contractors in Switzerland

 SECO License: Do you need one?

-A SECO license in Switzerland is required for agencies who recruit workers for either Swiss or foreign companies.
+A SECO license in Switzerland is required for agencies that recruit workers for either Swiss or foreign companies.
 Your company does not need to secure a SECO license if you are contracting directly with the worker or their limited company, but if you use a recruitment agency for hiring you should verify that they have the correct licensing.

 It is also possible that an umbrella company might be subject to SECO licensing rules in some circumstances.